DETAILED ACTION

 Claims 1-5 and 7-8 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to a judicial exception without significantly more.

 Regarding claim 1, the examiner submits that under Step 1 of the 2024 Guidance Update on Patent Subject Matter Eligibility, Including on Artificial Intelligence (see also 2019 Revised Patent Subject Matter Eligibility Guidance) for evaluating claims for eligibility under 35 U.S.C.
-101, the claim is to a machine/manufacture, which is one of the statutory categories of invention.
+101, the claim is to a machine, which is one of the statutory categories of invention.

 Continuing with the analysis, under Step 2A - Prong One of the test (see italic text):

-the limitation “wherein the processor: divides the target waveform into a plurality of partial waveforms in a time-axis direction” is a process that, under its broadest reasonable interpretation in light of the specification, covers performance of the limitation using mental processes and/or mathematical concepts (e.g., segment data; see Fig. 5, item S12 and specification at p.
+the limitation “wherein the processor: divides the target waveform subject to waveform processing into a plurality of target partial waveforms in a time-axis direction” is a process that, under its broadest reasonable interpretation in light of the specification, covers performance of the limitation using mental processes and/or mathematical concepts (e.g., segment data; see Fig. 5, item S12 and specification at p.
 9).
 Except for the recitation of the extra-solution activities (e.g., source/type of data being evaluated), the particular technological environment or field of use, and the generic computer elements (i.e., processor), the limitation in the context of the claim mainly refers to performing a mental evaluation and/or applying mathematical concepts to partition data.

-the limitation “wherein the processor: obtains a determination result waveform from the certainty factor” is a process that, under its broadest reasonable interpretation in light of the specification, covers performance of the limitation using mental processes and/or mathematical concepts to obtain results (i.e., a determination result waveform based on the certainty factor; see Fig. 5, item S18; Figs. 6-8 and specification at p.
-10-12).
-Except for the recitation of the extra-solution activities (e.g., source/type of data being evaluated, inputting data to a model), the particular technological environment or field of use, and the generic computer elements (i.e., processor), the limitation in the context of the claim mainly refers to performing a mental evaluation and/or applying mathematical concepts to obtain various results.
+the limitation “wherein the processor: calculates a certainty factor of the output label from the label weight value and the plurality of weight values” is a process that, under its broadest reasonable interpretation in light of the specification, covers performance of the limitation using mental processes and/or mathematical concepts to manipulate data and obtain a result (i.e., certainty factor; see Fig. 5, item S17; Figs. 6-8, 11 and specification at p.
+9-12 and 14).
+Except for the recitation of the extra-solution activities (e.g., source/type of data being evaluated), the particular technological environment or field of use, and the generic computer elements (i.e., processor), the limitation in the context of the claim mainly refers to performing a mental evaluation and/or applying mathematical concepts to transform data.

 Therefore, the claim recites a judicial exception under Step 2A - Prong One of the test.